How to do market research

 Market research is the process of gathering information about your target customers, competitors, and industry to make smarter business decisions.
 It helps you understand who your customers are, what they need, and how to reach them effectively.

-Both approaches help you validate your business idea and reduce the risk of investing in products or services that won't sell.
-For example, Microsoft designed the Zune with little differentiation from the iPod, and after losing hundreds of millions in the investment, the product was discontinued.
+Both approaches help you validate your idea, strengthen your business plan, and reduce the risk of investing in products or services that won't sell.

 Market research helps you:

-• confirm your product or service meets your target customers' needs
+- Confirm your product or service meets your target customers' needs.

-• learn what customers value and how they make buying decisions
+- Learn what customers value and how they make buying decisions.

-• understand what they think of your competitors
+- Understand what they think of your competitors.

 Types of market research